1 Jakob Nielsen’s 10 Heuristics

 2 Low Fidelity Prototype

-Grap a piece of paper and a pen and create a low fidelity prototype for an app that enables people to find nearby vending machines.
+Grab a piece of paper and a pen and create a low fidelity prototype for an app that enables people to find nearby vending machines.

 3 High Fidelity Prototype